-Liquid samples or solutions may also be analysed by first creating an aerosol (see Note a) which can be introduced into various types of current-carrying or non-current-carrying arc plasmas.
+Liquid samples or solutions may also be analysed by first creating an aerosol which can be introduced into various types of current-carrying or non-current-carrying arc plasmas.
 This technique enables a constant and uniform supply of the sample to be maintained.